 First, if at all possible work with local contractors when they meet your criteria for hiring.
 More than elsewhere, the Northwoods economy is supported by local, small businesses.
 Shopping locally is the best way to support the local economy.

-Third, consider this question.
+Third, consider this statement.
 “Amateurs are far more expensive than professionals.”
 Can you afford to invest your money with less than the best?
 High quality professionals cost more for a reason; they are high quality professionals.
 When you hire Mr. Low Bid you may save a few dollars up front.
-However, you are more likely to be disappointed with the results and you may even expose yourself to significant financial loss.
+However, you are more likely to be disappointed with the results and you may expose yourself to significant financial risk should something go wrong during service delivery.